SymfonyCasts/api-platform/sfcasts/ep3-custom-data/data-transformer.md

 It basically asks each one:

 > Hey!
-I apparently need to transform a `CheeseListing` into a
+Apparently I need to transform a `CheeseListing` into a
 > `CheeseListingOutput`.
 Do... you know how to do that?

 And thanks to auto-configuration, because our new class implements